The Lord of the Rings Online: Helm's Deep: Book 14 - The Breaking of Isengard

 King Theoden, Eomer, Gandalf, Aragorn, Legolas, Gimli and the player set out for Isengard.
 As they approach the Gap of Rohan, they are met by Halbarad and the remaining Rangers of the Grey Company, their long ride to the aid of their chieftain Aragorn complete at last (this is the first time where the Epic storyline contradicts the Lord of the Rings books, as the Rangers are not supposed to meet Aragorn until after visiting Isengard).
 At the gates of the now flooded Isengard, the company finds Peregrin and Merdiadoc.
 The Hobbits relay the tale of their escape from Saruman's Uruks, meeting with Treebeard, the Entmoot and the march of the Ents on Isengard.
 Gandalf, Theoden and Aragorn set out to confront Saruman, while the Rangers begin to search for their kinsman Lothrandir, who has been imprisoned in Isengard since the Falcon Clan's betrayal in Dunland.
 In a section of the wall that escaped destruction by the Ents but is quickly being flooded, the Rangers begin opening prison cells until they finally discover a man in the signature Grey Company outfit.
 To their horror, the rescued prisoner is completely broken in body and mind alike: his face is mutilated beyond recognition and his shallow eyes do not seem to recognize his friends.
-He only manages to utter a single word before collapsing and passing away, a broken shadow of the strong-willed man Lothrandir once was.
+He only manages to utter a single word before collapsing and dying, a broken shadow of the strong-willed man Lothrandir once was.
 However, while mourning their fallen friend, the Rangers discover that it was not Lothrandir underneath the garbs.
 Despite using the magic to torture his body and mind in horrific ways, Saruman failed to break the Dunadan and in an act of corrupted twisted cruelty had him switch garbs with a prisoner from Dunland.
 Continuing the search, the player finally finds Lothrandir in another cell - beaten, bruised and weakened, but very much alive and sane.
 At the same time, Gandalf breaks Saruman's staff and casts him out the Order of the Wizards and the White Council.
 Treebeard promises to keep watch over the Wizard now trapped in his tower, while Pippin briefly comes in contact with the Palantír thrown out by Grima Wormtongue.
 Aragorn is much rejoiced over both finding his captured kinsman alive and ending Saruman's threat to Rohan and extends his thanks to all of his allies: the Fellowship, the Dunedain, the Rohirrim and the player alike.

 Book 14 is the end for the "Volume III: Allies of the King" storyline.
 The next major storyline: "Volume IV: The Strength of Sauron" began in March 2015.